squid-cache/squid-cache.github.io/Features/ConnPin.rst

 This feature has been implemented for [[Squid-2.6]] by HenrikNordström during the CodeSprintOct2005 code sprint in Torino.

-Connection Pinning needs to be re-implemented in Squid 3.
+Connection Pinning has been re-implemented in Squid 3.1

 ----
 CategoryFeature | CategoryWish